What is Our Baltimore? Why is this planning process important?

 What is the timeline for the planning process?

-The planning process starts in Spring 2022 and is expected to be completed in 2023.
-The plan document will be drafted and revised in 2023 based on recommendations developed in 2022.
+The planning process started in Spring 2022 and is expected to be completed in 2023.
+In 2023, the plan document will be drafted and revised based on recommendations developed in 2022.

 Spring 2022 – Listening: Establishing Vision and Topics

-The City and our engagement partners are collecting community input and ideas to develop the plan’s key topics, visions, and goals.
+The City and our engagement partners collected community input and ideas to develop the plan’s key topics, visions, and goals.

 Fall 2022 – Creating: Developing Recommendations

-We will engage stakeholders to develop and refine goals, strategies and recommendations to address the topics identified in the listening phase.
+We engaged stakeholders to develop and refine goals, strategies and recommendations to address the topics identified in the listening phase.

 2023 – Drafting and Reviewing: Writing and Revising Plan